-As military forces from several countries encircle my city, Mosul, making preparations for a siege that is anticipated to last a full year, I cannot help but think about my neighbors that were unable to escape, the hundreds of thousands of people trapped inside under ISIS control, children, little boys and girls who are already traumatized.
-Perhaps if I could become a successful Orthodontist in America I could at least fund a clinic back home in Mosul to help as many of them as possible to smile again, someday, in a new Mosul that is free, born from the ashes of the past.
+As military forces from several countries encircle my city, Mosul, making preparations for a siege that is anticipated to last an entire year, I cannot help but think about my neighbors unable to escape, the hundreds of thousands of people trapped inside under ISIS control, children, little boys and girls who are already traumatized.
+Perhaps if I could become a successful Orthodontist in America, I could at least fund a clinic back home in Mosul to help as many of them as possible to smile again, someday, in a new Mosul that is free, born from the ashes of the past.

 I thank you for considering my application.